 Jennifer has created work ranging from brand identities to instructional materials, interactive interfaces and installations for clients such as Fjord Interactive, Universities Allied for Essential Medicines, and Verato.
 Always looking for a new challenge, Jennifer is open to new freelance projects in areas including but not limited to branding, marketing, and illustrations.

-Let’s talk story via email@example.com or see her résumé here.
+Let’s talk story via firstname.lastname@example.org or view my resume here.